Glad To Meet You. I'm Chandler Stevens.

 Then I discovered the world of somatic education.

-It was an entirely different type of movement practice.
+This was an entirely different type of movement practice.

 Within a couple of sessions my pain disappeared.
 Tension that I'd been carrying for years melted away over the span of a few weeks.